Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Upper Coomera (South) - Wongawallan has eight active public transport stops operating within its area.
-These stops are served by a mix of buses, with one individual route providing service collectively resulting in 78 weekly passenger trips.
+Upper Coomera (South) - Wongawallan has eight active public transport stops.
+These are served by a mix of buses, with one individual route providing 78 weekly passenger trips in total.
 Transport accessibility is limited, with residents typically located 890 meters from the nearest stop.

 Service frequency averages 11 trips per day across all routes, equating to approximately nine weekly trips per individual stop.